liaohuqiu/fresco-docs-cn/_docs/02-datasources-datasubscribers.md

           protected void onNewResultImpl(
               DataSource<CloseableReference<T>> dataSource) {
             if (!dataSource.isFinished()) {
-              // if we are not interested in the intermediate images,
-              // we can just return here.
               return;
             }
             CloseableReference<T> ref = dataSource.getResult();
             if (ref != null) {
               try {
-                // do somethign with the result
                 T result = ref.get();
                 ...
               } finally {